microsoft/BotBuilder-Samples/experimental/orchestrator/docs/Overview.md

 ## Design Objectives and Requirements

-Thanks to the community feedback we compiled a list of objectives and requirements which are addressed by the initial release of the Orchestrator.
+Thanks to the community feedback we compiled a list of objectives and requirements which are addressed in the initial release of the Orchestrator.
+The [Roadmap](###roadmap) section describes the aditional work planned in the upcoming releases.

 ### No Machine Learning or [NLP][6] expertise required